EllaBrands/stanDev/Prior-Choice-Recommendations.md

+* Don't use uniform priors, or hard constraints more generally, unless the bounds represent true constraints (such as scale parameters being restricted to be positive, or correlations restricted to being between -1 and 1).
+Some examples:
+  * You think a parameter could be anywhere from 0 to 1, so you set the prior to uniform(0,1).
+Try normal(.5,.5) instead.
+  * A scale parameter is restricted to be positive and you want to give it a vague prior, so you set to uniform(0,100) (or, worse, uniform(0,1000)).
+If you just want to be vague, you could just specify no prior at all, which in Stan is equivalent to a noninformative uniform prior on the parameter.
+Or you could give a weak prior such as exponential with expected value 10 (that's exponential(0.1), I think) or half-normal(0,10) (that's implmented as normal(0,10) with a <lower=0> constraint in the declaration of the parameter) or half-Cauchy(0,5) or even something more informative such as half-normal(0,1) or half-t(3,0,1).

 * Generic prior for anything
   * Andrew has been using independent N(0,1), as in section 3 of this paper:  http://www.stat.columbia.edu/~gelman/research/published/stan_jebs_2.pdf
     * I don't mind the short tails; if you think they're a problem because you think a parameter could be far from 0, that's information that can and should be included in the prior